desmondcheongzx/COVID-19-Modelling/README.md

 -Canada (provinces) 2019
 -Tibet 2010

 Most of our country tables use solely cities, not provinces, so we may need to account for that somehow.
-The reason Tibet is because government issues prevent them from showing statistics higher than 2010.
+The reason for Tibet is that governmental issues prevent them from showing statistics from after 2010.

 #### How many data points are there total?
 How many are there in each group you care about (e.g. if you are dividing your data into positive/negative examples, are they split evenly)?
 Do you think this is enough data to do what you hope to do?